-Overall, the scientific challenge and main aim for this WG is thus to propose consistent and reliable methods, together with the necessary data, for choosing investment products ex-ante and evaluating ex-post their performance.
+The goal of this WG is thus to develop consistent and reliable methods, together with the necessary synthetic scenarios, for choosing investment products ex-ante and evaluating their performance ex-post.

 Progress beyond the state-of-the-art

-Once the data availability challenge is addressed, the analytic challenge will be tackled.
-Researchers in the WG, like in many real-world settings, will not have access to the “failed trials” of the product developers, which implies that it will not be possible to apply the methods from the literature reviewed and systematized by Bailey and Lopez de Prado (2014), Bailey et al. (2015) and Lopez de Prado and Lewis (2018).
-A mitigation measure will be to simulate the development process of rule-based financial products by using generic versions of published factors and then to derive tweaked versions of these implementations until the performance characteristics of published backtested time series of real investment products are matched.
+Moreover, the inaccessibility of “failed trials” during the backtesting process implies that it will not be possible to apply the methods from the aforementioned literature .
+One way to address this deficiency will be to simulate the development process of rule-based financial products by using generic versions of published factors and then to tweak these implementations until the performance characteristics of published backtested time series of actual investment products are matched.
 The WG will work to automatize this “tweaking” process with machine learning approaches.
-The artificially generated “failed trials” then serve as input to use the published methodologies of Bailey and Lopez des Prado to quantify the “overfitting bias”.
+These artificially generated “failed trials” will serve as input to use the referenced methodologies in order to quantify any “overfitting bias”.

 The main objectives of the working group are:

-- Pruning and improvement of the vast array of performance attribution models by contributing to the development of methodologies for reducing the false discovery rate in financial research and applied financial investment management (long-term scientific impact)
+- Pruning and improvement of performance attribution models by contributing to the development of methodologies like synthetic scenario generation and interpretable machine learning for reducing the false discovery rate in financial research and applied financial investment management (long-term scientific impact).

-- Disseminate to the public and share with regulators the results on the previous two objectives, through presentations at public conferences and an active contact with European regulators.
+- Disseminating the results on the previous objective, through presentations at public conferences and an active contact with European regulators and the financial industry.

 - Creation of the first European platform comparing the out-of-sample performance of investment products, insurance-linked investment products and asset management products available to the general public (industry impact).